 That’s because it is far from good.
 In fact, having inadequate classroom display equipment, to the extent where it’s affecting teaching and learning, is a failure and a mistake.
 Therefore if we’re applying Growth Mindset to classroom technology, it’s something we need to analyse and discuss and work on resolving.

 Elementary Technology is a good company to start working with on this project – classroom display technology specialists who in the spirit of Growth Mindset, work with schools all day every day; helping them to improve, develop and grow through effective use of classroom and audio-visual technology.
 We refuse to leave things as they are, we know that we as a company can always improve rather than stick to the status quo, and you can see how that has helped us, as an AV Award is just within our reach!

 So after reading this, return to your classroom, step aside from the status quo for a few moments and view your classroom display as you would a pupil’s work:

 “Is this the best it can be?
 How can I improve this?
-If we had an empty wall, would I buy this or I would I look for something better?”.
+If we had an empty wall, would I buy this or would I look for something better?”.

-Or alternatively, we can help answer those questions for you – ask us about our FREE, detailed, hard copy Classroom Healthcheck worth £299 – a great place to start to help bring your technology up to the standards of your teaching.
+Alternatively, we can help answer those questions for you – ask us about our FREE, detailed, hard copy Classroom Healthcheck worth £299 – a great place to start to help bring your technology up to the standards of your teaching.

 Quick!
 It’ll be next year before you know it!